kulvinderkakarkk/Contractor-UI/README.md

 # Contractor-UI
 This application lets you add contractor information and see the contractor information in two views- List and Tiles view.
+Through this repository you learn to use latest hooks along with file upload feature in github).

 | Application | Technologies used|
 | --- | --- |